monami44/Realtime-AI-Voice-Pokemon-Trainer/README.md

 4. **OpenAI Realtime API:** The Fastify server forwards the audio data to the OpenAI Realtime API for processing, enabling real-time AI-driven responses.

 This basic flow ensures that audio interactions from users are efficiently captured, processed, and responded to using AI capabilities.

+### Reference Video

+For a comprehensive walkthrough of the basic setup and connection process, refer to this [Twilio YouTube video](https://youtu.be/csoe8Gc4_RQ?si=FA2Q8BC7yeEjeegj).
+This video provides a step-by-step guide to getting the entire system up and running.

 ### Knowledge Base Flow